 If a person agrees to accept a settlement, the insurance company will have 30 days to make the payment.
 Medical expenses will usually be paid directly to medical providers.

-There can be much longer delays when it comes to recovering damages relating to motor vehicle damage or funeral expenses.
-Lengthy delays can often lead to many people filing lawsuits.
+There can be much longer delays when it comes to pursuing compensation for motor vehicle damage or funeral expenses.
+Lengthy delays could potentially give victims grounds to file lawsuits.

-Determining fault for an accident is often based primarily on the police report completed after a crash, but there may be other factors that help dictate fault in these cases, such as witness statements, dashboard cameras, and other sources.
+Determining fault for an accident can be based primarily on the police report completed after a crash, but there may be other factors that help dictate fault in these cases, such as witness statements, dashboard cameras, and other sources.

 People in California also have the right to purchase additional coverage, such as comprehensive or collision coverage.
 Uninsured motorist (UM) coverage, underinsured motorist (UIM) coverage, medical payments coverage, and physical damage coverage are other common kinds of additional coverage.